CAN-Lab-Fudan/Epidemic-Transmission/README.md

   * **Input**: `network_data.txt`, `protection_levels.txt`, `PA.txt`` and ``PI.txt``.
   * **Output**:
-    * ``result_x.txt``: the fraction of vaccinated individuals.
+    * ``result_x.txt``: The fraction of vaccinated individuals.
-    * ``result_I.txt``: the fraction of infected individuals.
+    * ``result_I.txt``: The fraction of infected individuals.

 ## 7. Furture Work
 As **ViralDynamic** continues to evolve, our primary goal is to enhance its capabilities and expand its applicability in epidemic modeling, data analysis, and decision-making processes.
 Below are some key areas we plan to focus on in the future:
 * **Integration of Multi-Source Data**: We aim to expand **ViralDynamic**' ability to integrate diverse data sources, including real-time data from wearable devices, health monitoring systems, and social media platforms.
 This will improve the accuracy of epidemic spread predictions by incorporating more granular, real-time user behavior data.

-* **Personalized Epidemic Modeling**: Moving forward, **ViralDynamic** will focus on personalizing epidemic simulations to account for heterogeneous population characteristics.
-This will include simulating individual-level responses to public health measures, such as vaccination campaigns or social distancing, based on factors like health status, risk perception, and behavioral tendencies.
+* **Personalized Epidemic Modeling**: **ViralDynamic** will focus on personalizing epidemic simulations to account for heterogeneous population characteristics.
+This will include simulating individual-level responses to public health measures, such as vaccination campaigns or isolation, based on factors like health status, risk perception, and behavioral tendencies.

 * **Advanced Machine Learning Algorithms for Prediction**: We plan to incorporate cutting-edge machine learning techniques, including reinforcement learning and deep learning models, to enhance the framework's prediction accuracy.
 By integrating these models, **ViralDynamic** will be able to forecast epidemic dynamics with even greater precision, enabling more proactive public health interventions.

-* **Collaborative and Scalable Solutions**: In the future, we envision **ViralDynamic** as a collaborative platform that allows for easy integration with other public health and epidemiology tools.
+* **Collaborative and Scalable Solutions**: We envision **ViralDynamic** as a collaborative platform that allows for easy integration with other public health and epidemiology tools.
 By providing scalable solutions for large-scale epidemic simulations, **ViralDynamic** will contribute to global epidemic preparedness and response efforts.